torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 validation function.
 For every link in the pipeline, the link_validate pad operation of the sink end of the link is called.
-In both cases the driver is still responsible for validating the correctness of the format configuration between sub-devices and video nodes.
+In both cases the driver is still responsible for validating the correctness of the format configuration between sub-devices and video analdes.

-If link_validate op is not set, the default function :c:func:`v4l2_subdev_link_validate_default` is used instead.
+If link_validate op is analt set, the default function :c:func:`v4l2_subdev_link_validate_default` is used instead.
 This function ensures that width, height and the media bus pixel code are equal on both source and sink of the link.
 Subdev drivers are also free to use this function to